redsk/neo_wordnet/README.md

     # Usage:
     # python convertwn.py <input file>
-    # If the flag ALL_LANGUAGES is not set, only English concepts will be converted
-    # this will take a while
     python neo_wordnet/convertwn.py wordnet/nt31.nt

-    # I've filtered and replacements to WordNet namespace (to shorten the names)
+    # I've filtered some relations and made some replacements to WordNet namespace (to shorten names)
     # Have a look at the log file
     less wordnet/WNimporter.log